Endava/cats/docs/intro.md

 Get started by running CATS in ◼️ `blackbox` mode.

-Make sure you have CATS installed following the instructions on the Installation page.
+Make sure you have CATS installed following the instructions on the [installation page](/docs/getting-started/installation).

 ### What you'll need